Do you need an Osteopathic ‘MOT’?

 Osteopathic ‘MOT’ as we get older

 Our bodies can be likened to a car that needs regular servicing and maintenance as we get older!
 We can sometimes feel aches and tensions in our body frame as we get older.
 A presumption is made that this is to be ‘expected’ and all part of getting older.
-Osteopathic treatment is aimed at releasing strains and stresses that have often accumulated over the years.
+Osteopathic treatment aims to release strains and stresses that have often accumulated over the years.
 Osteopaths treat the whole person not just conditions.
 A wide variety of problems that are affecting us can be helped.
 Do you feel your body needs an Osteopathic ‘MOT’?

 Is it too late to do anything about it?

 Advancing years can often be associated with the insidious onset of health problems.
 Osteoarthritis, heart and lung problems, circulation problems in the legs, effects of falls/accidents and general symptoms of declining health.
 However, suffering pain, stiffness and poor health are NOT an inevitable part of getting older!

-Many of us will have suffered trauma at some point in our lives from car accidents, sporting injuries or falls.
+Many of us will have suffered trauma at some point in our lives, such as from car accidents, sporting injuries or falls.
 Often people injure themselves at the time and then recover.
-Sometimes these strains can have a longer effect on the body tissues, which can have consequences years later.
+Sometimes these strains can have a longer effect on the body tissues.
+These can have consequences years later.
 The body tissues can lose flexibility and elasticity.
 This makes the joints more vulnerable to arthritic changes.

-Osteopathic treatment can be effective at releasing the residual strains from past traumas.
-As a result it allow the body to function more efficiently.
-Gentle osteopathic treatment can realise tension in the diaphragm and muscles of the chest.
+Osteopathic treatment is effective at releasing the residual strains from past traumas.
+As a result it allows the body to function more efficiently.
+Gentle osteopathic treatment releases tension in the diaphragm and muscles of the chest.
 In doing so encouraging normal breathing movements.
 This helps the heart and lungs to work to their best potential.
 It can improve circulation around joints, improving mobility and slowing the rate of further deterioration in the joints.

 An occasional ‘MOT’, every few months, would mean keeping everything working well so you can enjoy an active lifestyle.
-I can also give you advice on preventitive exercises, as well as diet and lifestyle.
+I can also give you advice on preventative exercises, as well as diet and lifestyle.